-This proposal increases the Office of Health Facility Complaints (OHFC) by 23 positions over four years - from 45 currently, up to 68 full time equivalents.
+This proposal increases the Office of Health Facility Complaints (OHFC) by 34 positions over four years - from 52 to 86.5 full time equivalents, including an additional 23.5 investigators.
+The new investigators would be a mix of registered nurses with expertise in health care as well as professionals with criminal justice/social service backgrounds to investigate financial exploitation and abuse.
+The proposal also includes staffing to focus on expanded data collection and reports, trends and analysis, and systems improvement.

 Once fully phased in, the additional staffing capacity will allow OHFC to:

-- Greatly increase the number of complaints investigated and the portion investigated on site - · Complete more notifications and investigations within statutory timeframes - Develop more efficient and streamlined processes so that more staff time can be devoted to conducting investigations, communicating with families, and helping providers correct problems and improve care.
+- Double the number of investigations - Complete investigations within the required timeframes - Provide the public and families with complete and timely investigation results - Develop more efficient and streamlined processes devoted to conducting investigations, communicating with families, and helping providers correct problems and improve care proposed increase, this proposal is funded by a mix of general fund and fees.

-Since OHFC is funded by a mix of state general fund, federal Medicare and Medicaid dollars, and licensing fees paid by providers, the proposal is funded by a mix of these same sources.
 Together, nursing homes and home care providers account for 94 percent of complaints to OHFC, therefore the proposal is partially supported by increasing fees paid by these two provider types by 10 percent effective July 1, 2017, and by another 5 percent effective July 1, 2019.
 Regulation of federally-certified nursing homes is partially supported by federal Medicare and Medicaid funds.
-Since the federal funds that support nursing home regulation do not automatically increase with the commitment of more state resources, and because federal allocations for this program are not set until nine months after our state fiscal year begins, the proposal assumes a corresponding increase in federal participation would not begin until FY 2019.
-If we are not successful in obtaining the increased federal participation assumed in this proposal, the OHFC expansion would be limited to 16 additional staff over four years, reducing the number of additional complaints that could be investigated in a timely manner.
-Because nursing facilities can include the cost of regulatory fees in payments they receive from Medicaid, there is a fiscal impact to the state's Medical Assistance program associated with this proposal, which is reflected in the Governor's recommendations for the Department of Human Services.
+Because nursing facilities can include the cost of regulatory fees in payments they receive from Medicaid, there is a fiscal impact to the Medical Assistance program at the Department of Human Services associated with this proposal.